 African Elephant.
-The famous African elephant made “Shankar” is a gift to the former President Shankar Dayal Sharma by the Zimbabwe government.
+The famous African elephant named 'Shankar' is a gift to the former President Shankar Dayal Sharma by the Zimbabwe government.

 The White Tiger.
-The six white tigers in the zoo, definitely steal the show with their thrilling walk.
-You will be mesmerized with the spectacle.
-These white tigers are the major attraction of the zoo, will leave you lovestruck with the beauty that nature has bestowed upon them.
+The six white tigers in the zoo, definitely steal the show with their beauty and roars.
+These white tigers, the major attraction of the zoo, will leave you lovestruck with the beauty that nature has bestowed upon them.
 Out of all the people, 50 per cent of them come here to see them.

 Hog Deer.
-The adventurous Hog Deer is one of the intriguing animals in the zoo.
-You can see several hog deer roaming around their zone.
+The adventurous Hog Deer is one of the most interesting animals in the zoo.
+You can see several hog deer roaming around in their zone.

-Python & Indian Cobra.
+Python and Indian Cobra.
 There is also a section where Snakes are kept.
 In this section, one can see varied snakes including Python and Indian Cobra.

 Asia Tea House.
-Tea Lovers?
-Have you seen it?
+A paradise for the tea lovers!
 This amazing tea house is only about a mile away from the zoo.
-Here, you will get to taste different organic tees compromising from India’s favourite region, such as Darjeeling and Assam.
+Here, you will get to taste different organic teas originating from India’s favourite regions, Darjeeling and Assam.

-The zoo remains open for all the days of the week from 9 am to 4:30 pm and the ticket prices are:
+The zoo remains open all days of a week from 9 am to 4:30 pm and the ticket prices are:

 Leave a Reply: